 This is on of my personal favorites because if the older kiddo agrees, it’s the sweetest thing I’ve ever seen.
 Maxwell is 4 and he will sing his 2 year old sister songs and “read” her books for fun.
 This typically only lasts for 5ish minutes, but 5 minutes increments add up fast.

-I hope we have inspired you to pack inexpensive car games for kids before you hit the open road!
-Just remember, do not show all your tricks at once.
-Try to stagger the activities so that you never run out of a “trick” to pull from your bag when those “Are We There Yet?!?”s start coming at you fast.
+I hope we have inspired you to pack a few inexpensive road trip games for kids before you hit the open road!
+Just remember, don’t use all your tricks at once.
+Try to stagger the activities so that you never run out of a “tricks” to pull from the bag.

 If you are in trip planning mode, you might want to check out these posts: